LF-VIO: A Visual-Inertial-Odometry Framework for Large Field-of-View Cameras with Negative Plane: Experiments

 \subsection{Generalization to LiDAR-Visual-Inertial Odometry}

 The proposed method supporting negative half plane can also be transplanted to and integrated with LiDAR-Visual-Inertial Systems, such as LVI-SAM~\cite{shan2021lvi}.
-We compare the accuracy of this system with and without our proposed method in Table~\ref{tab:b_lf_lvi_sam} on the two sequences, \textit{i.e.}, Handheld- and Jackal set, provided by~\cite{shan2021lvi}, where the results are obtained via a laptop with an R7-5800H processor.
+We compare the accuracy of this system with and without our proposed method in Table~\ref{tab:b_lf_lvi_sam} on the two sequences, \textit{i.e.}, $\emph{Handheld}$- and $\emph{Jackal}$ datasets, provided by~\cite{shan2021lvi}, where the results are obtained via a laptop with an R7-5800H processor.
 Their recording camera has a FoV of $360^\circ{\times}(0^\circ{\sim}93.5^\circ)$.

 In this experiment, we only change the visual part of LVI-SAM.
-We use a unit vector to represent feature points and adjust visual algorithms about it.
-LVI-SAM~\cite{shan2021lvi} uses a mask that has many large field area, in order to avoid the problems coming with the feature points on the negative plane or those close to $180^\circ$.
+We use a unit vector to represent feature points and adjust visual algorithms about it {and the MEI camera model~\cite{mei2007single} following the original setup~\cite{shan2021lvi}}.
+LVI-SAM~\cite{shan2021lvi} uses a mask that has many large field area, in order to avoid the problems coming with the feature points on the negative plane or those close to $90^\circ$.
 In our system, this challenge is solved, so we reduce the area of the mask to explore the best performance of our system.
 It can be seen that LF-LVI-SAM is consistently better than LVI-SAM in Mean and RMSE of RPE (\%), RPEr (degree/m) and ATE (m).
-The RPE on the Handheld and Jackal datasets are shown in Fig.~\ref{fig:lvisam_h} and Fig.~\ref{fig:lvisam_j}.
+The RPE on the $\emph{Handheld}$- and $\emph{Jackal}$ datasets are shown in Fig.~\ref{fig:lvisam_h} and Fig.~\ref{fig:lvisam_j}.
 In summary, our method can not only improve the precision of VIO systems, but also be effective for LiDAR-VIO systems whose FoV reaches the negative half plane.